 MMS: How do you incorporate your Spanish background into your wine?

 Juan Muñoz-Oca: Wine was part of every meal at home growing up and there is the respect for the hard work that goes into making wine.
-There is also the idea that what we make will enhance peoples experiences, meals, etc. I think we look at wine as a powerful tool of well-being, not as a simple beverage.
+There is also the idea that what we make will enhance people’s experiences, meals, etc. I think we look at wine as a powerful tool for well-being, not as a simple beverage.